opentelekomcloud-docs/scalable-file-service/umn/source/getting_started/mount_a_file_system/mounting_a_file_system_automatically.rst

 #.
 Press **Esc**, input **:wq**, and press **Enter** to save and exit.

-   After the preceding configurations are complete, the system reads mounting information from the **/etc/fstab** file to automatically mount the file system when the ECS restarts.
+   After the preceding configurations are complete, the system reads mount information from the **/etc/fstab** file to automatically mount the file system when the ECS restarts.

 #.
 (Optional) Run the following command to view the updated content of the **/etc/fstab** file: